Triangle

 Research Project 60 credits

-On this 60 credit module you will design and execute a research programme – performing experiments, surveys, analysing data and undertaking other research activities aimed at solving a specific biomedical problem in the subject area you are studying.
-You will discuss the research project with your academic supervisor before the project begins.
+You will design and execute a research programme performing experiments, analysing data or undertaking other research activities aimed at solving a specific problem in clinical microbiology.

 Learning and assessment